resend/resend-express-example/README.md

-# Resend with Example
+# Resend with Express

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [Express](https://expressjs.com).

 ## Prerequisites